VozDeOuro/FiveM-Backdoor-find/README.md

 ```
 Alternatively, if no path is provided, the script will prompt for directory selection.

+☕ Support
+If you find this project useful, consider supporting me on Ko-fi: https://ko-fi.com/vozdeouro

 ## Contributing
 Feel free to submit issues or pull requests to improve this project.